Kladovo transport: Journey

 At the border with Hungary, the transport was stopped and returned to Bratislava.
 Contrary to the anxieties that the passengers now had to endure, the Uranus dropped its anchor in Bratislava.
 The second departure from Bratislava took place on 13 December.
 However, the DDSG refused to go to the Danube Delta, due to the unsecured onward journey.
 The passengers were then transferred midstream in Budapest to the three small Yugoslav riverboats "Car Nikola", "Car Dušan" and "Kraljica Marija".
-These were chartered on behalf of Mossad agent Moshe Agami by the "Association of Jewish Communities of the Kingdom of Yugoslavia" for a lot of money.
+These were chartered at premium rates on behalf of Mossad agent Moshe Agami by the "Association of Jewish Communities of the Kingdom of Yugoslavia."

 Via the three riverboats, the refugees came to Prahovo, where they were moored from 18 to 30 December, because they were denied entry through the Romanian border.

 Meanwhile, the weather conditions made an onward journey impossible, and the Danube iced up, so the riverboats went back to Kladovo, where they were to spend the winter.
 The General Secretary of the Federation of Jewish Communities of the Kingdom of Yugoslavia, Sime Spitzer, through the Yugoslav government, had to commit himself to take over the group's accommodation.
 The Jewish communities, however, were already strained by the supply of refugees who had been coming from Germany and Austria after 1933 and the Anschluss.
 In addition, the port could only be reached with a 24-hour delay due to its unfavorable position and the winter conditions, including a seven-hour sleigh ride, as the nearest railway station was 54 km away.
 Despite the circumstances, Spitzer promised to provide tolerable conditions for the refugees.